InOr3p/obsidian-notes/COD/XSS (Cross-Site Scripting).md

 ##### Difference between Reflected and Stored XSS

 - The key difference between reflected and stored XSS is that a stored XSS vulnerability enables attacks that are self-contained within the application itself.
 The attacker does not need to find an external way of inducing other users to make a particular request containing their exploit.
 Rather, the attacker places their exploit into the application itself and simply waits for users to encounter it.
+For the reflected XSS instead, the attacker should inject itself to check if there's XSS vulnerability and then *send a link* to the victim to execute the attack also to its browser.

 ## Proof of Concept